seanwhs/Tutorials/Python/AI-Asiignment-Grader/code-walkthrough/utils-py.md

-**✅ Rewritten & Polished Version**

----
+# ✅ **Python Primer: `utils.py` — File Ingestion and Processing**

+This primer teaches core Python concepts using real code from a document ingestion module.
+Each section shows the original code, explains the Python idea simply, provides a short runnable mini-demo, and ties it back to the module.

+***

-## Module Deep Dive: `utils.py` — File Ingestion and Processing
+## Module Deep Dive: `utils.py`

-This module serves as the **ingestion layer** of the Markly project.
-It normalizes student submissions — regardless of whether they are PDFs, Word documents, or photos — into clean text and (when needed) base64-encoded images that the rest of the system can reliably use.
+This file is the **ingestion layer**: it normalizes student submissions — PDFs, Word documents, or photos — into clean text and base64-encoded images that the rest of the system can reliably use.

+***

-### 1. Imports
+## 1. Imports

 ```python
 import fitz
 import io